pmichene/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Week 4 Project

+The following files are included in this repo.

+*README.md

+*Codebook.md

+*run_analysis.R

+*tidy_data.txt

 The script "run_analysis.R" that does the following.

 -Merges the training and the test sets to create one data set.